 - The intermediate target is to reduce combined Scope 1 and Scope 2 emissions by 30% by 2030 compared to emissions in 2020.
-The reduction targets covering the entire KGHM Group will be made available to the public no later than in the first half of 2023.
+The reduction targets covering the entire KGHM Group will be made available to the public no later than by the end of 2024.

-- Climate Policy of KGHM Polska Miedź S.A. - document [PDF]
+- Climate Policy of KGHM Polska Miedź S.A. - document - 2nd Edition [PDF]

-- Climate Policy of KGHM Polska Miedź S.A. - leaflet [PDF]
+- Climate Policy of KGHM Polska Miedź S.A. - leaflet - 2nd Edition [PDF]

 Decarbonisation Programme of the KGHM Group